Women of the River

 Logistics

-We will begin our adventure with meeting locally in inner SE Portland 10 am Friday (address will be email upon registration).
+We will begin our adventure with meeting in Portland 10 am Thursday (address will be email upon registration).
 There is limited parking so may be wise to plan ahead to get dropped off at location.

 We will have one stop at Hoodland Thriftway in Welches, OR for any last minute purchases before we head to the trailhead .